-- (2) The objectives of a preliminary inquiry are to- - (a) consider the assessment report of the probation officer, with particular reference to- - (i) the age estimation of the child, if the age is uncertain; - (ii) the view of the probation officer regarding the criminal capacity of the child if the child is 10 years or older but under the age of 14 years and a decision whether an evaluation of the criminal capacity of the child by a suitably qualified person referred to in section 11(3) is necessary; and - (iii) whether a further and more detailed assessment of the child is needed as referred to in $\frac{40}{9}$; - (b) establish whether the matter can be diverted before plea; - (c) identify a suitable diversion option, where applicable; - (d) establish whether the matter should be referred in terms of section 50 to a children's court referred to in section 42 of the Children's Act; - (e) ensure that all available information relevant to the child, his or her circumstances and the offence are considered in order to make a decision on diversion and placement of the child; - (f) ensure that the views of all persons present are considered before a decision is taken; - (g) encourage the participation of the child and his or her parent, an appropriate adult or a guardian in decisions concerning the child; and - (h) determine the release or placement of a child, pending- - (i) the conclusion of the preliminary inquiry;
+[paragraph (a) substituted by section 16 (a) of Act 28 of 2019]

+- (b) establish whether the matter can be diverted before plea; - (c) identify a suitable diversion option, where applicable; - (d) establish whether the matter should be referred in terms of section 50 to a children's court referred to in section 42 of the Children's Act; - (e) ensure that all available information relevant to the child, his or her circumstances and the offence are considered in order to make a decision on diversion and placement of the child; - (f) ensure that the views of all persons present are considered before a decision is taken; - (g) encourage the participation of the child and his or her parent, an appropriate person or a guardian in decisions concerning the child; and - (h) determine the release or placement of a child, pending- - (i) the conclusion of the preliminary inquiry; - (ii) the appearance of the child in a child justice court; or - (iii) the referral of the matter to a children's court, where applicable. - (3) (a) A preliminary inquiry must be held in respect of every child who is alleged to have committed an offence, except where- - (i) the matter has been diverted by a prosecutor in terms of Chapter 6; - (ii) the child is under the age of 12 years; or - (iii) the matter has been withdrawn.